-Exposure to these toxic estrogens also promotes symptoms and conditions such as PCOS, breast tenderness, menstrual irregularities, dysmenorrhea, and more, in addition to cancer.
-There is genetic variability in each individual’s susceptibility to cancer with xenoestrogen exposure (Jerry at al., 2018).
-Genetic variations in specific pathways are being explored with the aim of identifying which women are at higher risk of developing cancer with exposure to xenoestrogens.
-Puberty is a time to be most careful, as the mammary gland development at puberty renders girls more at risk of developing cancer later in life if there is significant xenoestrogen exposure at this sensitive time.
-Fortunately, significant reduction in the body burden of many of these toxins was found after just 3 days of significantly decreasing exposure to xenoestrogens (Harley, et al., 2016) This is good news for prevention.
-Unfortunately, for those who are undergoing cancer therapy, exposure to dietary xenoestrogens can reduce the effectiveness of some cancer treatments (Warth, et al., 2018).
+Puberty is a time to be most careful to avoid estrogen-mimicking chemicals, as the mammary gland development at puberty renders girls more at risk of developing cancer later in life if there is significant xenoestrogen exposure at this sensitive time.
+Fortunately, a significant reduction in the body burden of many of these toxins was found after just 3 days of decreasing exposure to xenoestrogens (Harley, et al., 2016) This is good news for prevention.
+It’s equally as important to reduce the chemical toxin load for those who are undergoing cancer therapy.
+Exposure to dietary xenoestrogens can reduce the effectiveness of some cancer treatments (Warth, et al., 2018).

 What are Xenoestrogens?

-Synthetic chemicals including di-chlorodiphenyltrichloroethane, bisphenol A, phthalates, di-chlorodiphenylethylene, polychlorinated biphenyls, and alkylphenol are toxic estrogens which bind to estrogen receptors and overstimulate their signaling pathways (Gaudet et al, 2018, Shafei, et al., 2018).
-Additionally, metalloestrogens—have been shown activate estrogen receptors.
+Xenoestrogens are synthetic chemicals including di-chlorodiphenyltrichloroethane, bisphenol A, phthalates, di-chlorodiphenylethylene, polychlorinated biphenyls, and alkylphenol are toxic estrogens that bind to estrogen receptors and overstimulate their signaling pathways (Gaudet et al, 2018, Shafei, et al., 2018).
+Metalloestrogens have also been shown to activate estrogen receptors.
 Metalloestrogens include arsenite, antimony, nitrite, selenite, vanadate, cadmium, calcium, cobalt, copper, nickel, chromium, lead, mercury, and tin (Gaudet et al, 2018).

 Many of these metals are commonly found in our food supply, air, and water.
 Mercury is one of the most problematic because of its persistence in the environment.
-Just breathing contaminated air, or eating too much sushi can expose our clients to too much mercury.
-In fact, low level exposures might actually be more cancer promoting than higher level exposures.
-In one study, the treatment of human estrogen receptor-positive breast cancer cells with 1 nM MeHg promoted proliferation, while treatment with a concentration of 100 nM induced apoptosis.
-(Gaudet et al, 2018)
+People can have excessive mercury exposure just by breathing contaminated air or eating too much sushi.
+In fact, low-level exposures might actually be more cancer-promoting than higher-level exposures.
+In one study, the treatment of human estrogen receptor-positive breast cancer cells with 1 nM MeHg promoted proliferation, while treatment with a concentration of 100 nM induced cancer cell apoptosis (or cell death) (Gaudet et al, 2018).

 Where can Synthetic Estrogens be Found?